 A yearly PSA test is recommended from the age of 50 to 70 years old, with the caveat that you must discuss with your doctor the risks and benefits of the test and the implications of a positive result.
 Even though the ERSPC trial showed a survival benefit in screening men in this age group, 48 men needed to be treated for each life saved suggesting a significant over‐treatment effect.

 If you have no symptoms, the benefit of PSA screening is reduced because it is likely that you may die of other medical problems than prostate cancer.
 However, if you are fit and healthy and have a life expectancy of > 10 years, then a PSA test can be considered.
 If you have symptoms suggestive of advanced prostate cancer, your doctor will do a PSA test to look for it.

 In those < 50 years old

-If you have risk factors for developing prostate cancer (positive family history, African ethnicity, high animal fat diet), a PSA test is recommended from the age of 40 after a discussion with your doctor.
+If you have risk factors for developing prostate cancer, a PSA test is recommended from an earlier age after a discussion with your doctor.

 What if the screening test shows that my PSA is elevated?